ViniciusRiosYahagi/ViniciusRiosYahagi/README.md

 ### 📚 Skills

-Knowledge in web development, including endpoints, RESTful APIs, SSR SPA, and CSR.
-Experience with SQL relational databases, Supabase as a back-end solution, and Prisma for database interaction.
-Skilled in developing responsive websites, creating reusable components, and applying UI/UX, web scraping and web automation.
+I'm a Full-Stack Developer with 3 years of experience building modern web applications.
+I have solid experience in SvelteKit, along with strong knowledge of Svelte and React.
+My tech stack includes HTML, CSS, JavaScript (JS), TypeScript (TS), Node.js, Fastify, and Puppeteer.
+I work with SQL and Prisma for efficient and scalable database management.
+On the front-end, I'm experienced with Tailwind CSS and Sass, always focusing on clean, responsive, and intuitive user interfaces.
+I'm passionate about developing high-performance applications and constantly eager to explore and master new technologies.

 ### 🛠 Technologies